Okay axolotl people, let’s talk about tubbing!

 It should also be noted that just the animal breathing and urinating will cause ammonia to creep.

-As a general rule, a 100% water change every day will ensure the tub is safe and free from ammonia.
+As a general rule, for axolotls 3″ and under, a 100% water change morning and night will ensure the tub is safe and free from ammonia.

 It actually doesn’t take much time to clean a tub, maybe 10 minutes a day, so that’s not too big of a deal for most people.